tobyl/mad402-evals/case-study.md

 - Screenshots from around 2 or 3 existing finance apps that will serve as the design inspiration for what you eventually build.
 - Some notes on features or UI/UX conventions you like and plan to use.
 - Some thoughts on existing conventions.
 Is there a pattern all apps seem to follow?
 Is there a design or UI that you think will work that you don't see in existing apps?
 Why do you think that is?
+- You don't need to build out full [user personas](https://next-edu-tobyl.vercel.app/weeks/08), but you should provide some information on potential users.
+What is the target audience for the app?
+Who is the ideal user for this app?
+What features might be appealing to which users?
+- A conclusion, summarising what you think will make the app successful, some detail on obstacles and opportunities and any areas you plan to focus on when building the wireframes.

+I won't be counting words, but your written piece should be around 2 - 3 pages.

 ## Some things to bear in mind

 - Make sure you are always focused on the user!
 How easily can the user accomplish the various tasks and objectives?
 What might users not understand, and how can you help them?
+- Avoid overly general or subjective statements.
+Don't write that "the app is minimal", explain how "there is a clear focus on each page guiding the user".
+Don't write that "I like the investments page", write that "the investments page is clearly laid out, with only relevant data presented to the user".
+- Use bullet points in addition to written paragraphs.

 ## Evaluation